 armlink maintains two separate lists of files.
 The lists are scanned in the following order to resolve all dependencies:

-The list of user files and libraries that have been loaded.
+The list of all other files that have been loaded.
 These might be specified by the

 Each list is scanned using the following process: